-The deprivation decile rating for this area is nine (with one being the most deprived and 10 being the least deprived).
-The practice provides a primary medical service to approximately 16,288 patients of a diverse age group.
+The deprivation decile rating for this area is four (with one being the most deprived and 10 being the least deprived).
+The practice provides a primary medical service to approximately 8,100 patients of a diverse age group.
 The 2011 census data showed that majority of the local population identified themselves as being White British.

-There is a team of eight GP partners, three female and five male; the partners are supported by four salaried GPs and two GP registrar.
-The whole-time equivalent is eight.
-The GP team are supported by a practice manager, a patient liaison lead, a reception lead, 14 practice nurses, two advanced nurse practitioners, a paramedic, a pharmacist, three health care assistants, one phlebotomist, and additional administration staff.
+There is a team of five GP partners, two female and three male; the partners are supported by one female salaried GP and one GP registrar.
+The whole-time equivalent is six and a half GPs.
+The GP team were supported by two practice managers, two practice nurses, four health care assistants and additional administration staff.

 Patients using the practice also have access to health visitors, counsellors, carer support workers, district nurses, and midwives.
-Other health care professionals visit the practice on a regular basis.
+Hospice care and community nurses were co-located at the practice.
+Other health care professionals visited the practice on a regular basis.
+The practice provided a nurse and a health care assistant on a daily basis to the health hub based at the former local hospital.